Dr. Amy E. Canfield

 Associate Professor of History

 Dr. Canfield teaches courses on U.S. History, focusing on Women's History, American Indian History, and Public History.
 Her research interests include federal Indian policy in the American West, women's roles in the 20th century, women's suffrage, and American popular culture.
-She serves on the board of directors for the Idaho Humanities Council and the Liberty Theater Preservation Alliance.
+She serves on the board of directors for the Idaho Humanities Council, the Liberty Theater Preservation Alliance, and the state council for League of Women Voters of Idaho.
+She is also a member of the Historic Sites Review Board (with Idaho's State Historic Preservation Office).
 She is the co-advisor of the college's Gender-Sexuality Alliance and the co-organizer of Women's History Month activities on campus.

 - Ph.D., U.S./Public History, Washington State University, 2008